Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

+Proposition \ref{cor_sufficientiSMP} is indeed a special case of Theorem \ref{prop_sufficientiFk}, that considers the subequation $F$ in $(\EE 5)$ for each $k \le m$.
+We refer the reader to Section \ref{sec_immesub} for further insight.

-\subsection{Weak maximum principles, stochastic and martingale completeness}
+\subsection{Weak maximum principles, stochastic and\\ martingale completeness}

-The weak Hessian and Laplacian principles have been introduced by S. Pigola, M. Rigoli and A.G.
+The weak Hessian and Laplacian principles have been introduced by S.~Pigola, M. Rigoli and A.G.
 Setti in \cite{prs_proceeding, prsmemoirs}, starting from the observation that the gradient condition in \eqref{strong_HessianLaplacian} is unnecessary in many geometric applications.
 By definition, $X$ is said to satisfy the \emph{weak Hessian (respectively, Laplacian) principle} if, for each $u \in C^2(X)$ bounded above, there exists $\{x_k\}$ such that

+In the same works the authors prove, in a $C^2$ setting, that the weak Laplacian principle is equivalent to the Ahlfors property for $\big\{ \mathrm{Tr}(A) \ge \lambda r\big\}$ for some (each) $\lambda>0$, and therefore its validity is guaranteed under condition \eqref{khasmi_original}.
+Our first remark is that the weak and strong Laplacian principles are \emph{not} equivalent, as the following examples show.

-Passing to weak principles has some advantages.
-A first point is that the weak Laplacian principle is equivalent to the stochastic completeness of $X$, that is, to the fact that paths of the minimal Brownian motion on $M$ have infinite lifetime almost surely (\cite{prs_proceeding, prsmemoirs}).
+\begin{example}[\textbf{weak Laplacian $\neq$ strong Laplacian}] It is easy to produce an example of \emph{incomplete} manifold $X$ satisfying the weak Laplacian principle but not the strong one: for example, $X=\R^m\backslash \{0\}$ has the weak Laplacian principle because the function $w = -|x|^2 - |x|^{2-m}$ (for $m \ge 3$) or $-|x|^2+\log|x|$ (for $m=2$) is a weak Khas'minskii potential satisfying \eqref{khasmi_original}; on the other hand, $X$ does not satisfy the strong Laplacian principle, since any sequence tending to the supremum of $u(x) = e^{-|x|}$ cannot satisfy the gradient condition in \eqref{strong_HessianLaplacian}.
+A very nice example of a \emph{complete}, radially symmetric surface satisfying the weak Laplacian principle but not the strong one has recently been found in \cite{borbely_counter}. \end{example} Passing to weak principles has some advantages.
+A first point is that the weak Laplacian principle is equivalent to the stochastic completeness of $X$, that is, to the fact that paths of the Brownian motion on $X$ have infinite lifetime almost surely (\cite{prs_proceeding, prsmemoirs}).
 Consequently, one can avail of heat equation techniques to give a sharp criterion for its validity that does not depend on curvatures: by \cite[Thm.
 9.1]{grigoryan}, a complete $X$ satisfies the weak Laplacian principle whenever

 $B_r$ being the geodesic ball of radius $r$ centered at some fixed origin.
 Secondly, the absence of a gradient condition allows a natural extension of Definition \ref{weak_HessianLaplacian} to distributional solutions and to general quasilinear operators $\Delta_a$ in place of $\Delta$, including most of those considered in Example $(\EE 7)$: by \cite{prs_gafa, prsmemoirs}, a quasilinear operator $\Delta_a$ is said to satisfy the weak maximum principle if, for each $u \in C^0(X)$ bounded above and in a suitable Sobolev class (typically, $u \in W^{1,\infty}_\mathrm{loc}(X)$), and for each $\gamma < \sup_X u$,